jasper-zanjani/notes/win/pwsh.md

 ##### Cmdlets covered in 70-740

+## Syntax
+The `Throw` keyword generates a terminating error

 #### Variables
 ###### Automatic variables
+[Automatic variable]: #automatic-variables 'Automatic variable&#10;Variables that store state information for PowerShell and are created and maintained by Powershell.'

+[Automatic][Automatic variable] variables are equivalent to environment variables in Linux and also prefixed with `$`.

 <!-- Powershell automatic variables -->
 [&#36;_]:                                            #variables                                    '```&#10;PS C:\> &#36;_&#10;PS C:\> $PSItem&#10;```&#10;Pipeline object'
 [&#36;?]:                                            #variables                                    '```&#10;PS C:\> &#36;?&#10;```&#10;Execution status of the last operation'